XINEXPORT/SportsPro/SportsPro/docs/About.md

 - SportsPro Context is the lifeline of the app in that it connects the data and code to perform CRUD operations
 ```
 ## ViewModels
 ViewModels are joined tables that are shaped into classes.
-This helps help 'least privaleged' access to enhance security and organization of data.
+This helps with 'least privaleged' access to enhance security and organization of data.
 ```
 Technician + Incident = The Technician assigned to an Incident
 ```